MB ChB Medicine (A100)

 - early clinical exposure in hospital, community and primary care settings;

-- a blend of lectures, case-based (small group ~11 students) learning and practical work;
+- a blend of lectures, case-based learning and practical work;

 - state-of-the-art anatomy facilities including cadaveric prosections;

-- inter-professional working with students of nursing and pharmacy;
+- inter-professional working with students of nursing, pharmacy and physiotherapy;

 - integration of basic science and clinical learning throughout the course;

 - a substantial student choice programme to explore personal interests in more detail and to experience potential career options;